Book of Mormon (Mormon's record)

-The Book of Mormon is the name of a book, or subdivision, of the larger Book of Mormon.
-This "inner" book has nine chapters.
+The Book of Mormon is a book, or subdivision, of the larger Book of Mormon consisting of nine chapters.
 According to the text, the first seven chapters were abridged by the prophet Mormon and the last two by his son Moroni.

-The book thus explains the claimed provenance of the Book of Mormon as an ancient record, mostly of the Nephites, compiled by Mormon and Moroni on golden plates.
+The book thus explains the claimed provenance of the Book of Mormon as an ancient record, mostly of the Nephites, compiled by Mormon and Moroni on the golden plates.

-Narrative
+Synopsis

 Early life

 Ammaron comes to Mormon when he is ten years old, because Ammaron judges him to be a serious child who was very intelligent.
 He tells Mormon that when he will be 24 years old, he must to go to the land of Antum and to the hill Shim, where he can find all the plates which Ammaron buried.
 He is supposed to take only the plates of Nephi but leave the other plates in the ground.
 Then he is to keep a journal of the doings of his people on the plates of Nephi.

 When Mormon is 11, his father Mormon takes him south to the land of Zarahemla.
 Mormon finds that land to be completely covered with buildings and people.
 He witnesses a war between the Nephites and Lamanites along the borders of Zarahemla.
 The Lamanites are beaten by a force of 30,000 Nephites, then they withdraw and there is peace for four years.

 There is so much wickedness among the Nephites that Jesus Christ orders a recall of his three glorified disciples, and their work of miraculous healing comes to an end.
 But Mormon himself receives the Holy Spirit because of the soberness of his mind.
 He wants to become a preacher, but his mouth is stopped shut by God due to the wilful rebellion of the Nephites.

 There are robbers among the Lamanites who roam the land, causing the Nephites to bury their worldly goods in the earth, but the land is cursed, and it will not securely hold their valuables.